-- 1. More than one magnet can be put on the cart for a stronger magnetic field. - 2.
+- 1. More than one magnet can be put on the cart for a stronger magnetic field, make sure the magnets are freshly magnetized and if using multiple magnets, aligned so they don't cancel out. - 2.
 Make sure students understand each region of their graph of potential difference versus time (a sample graph is shown below).
 The change of magnetic flux is large when one end of the magnet enters the loop, is small while the magnet is inside the loop, and is large again (in the opposite direction) when the 2nd end of the magnet leaves the loop. - 3.
-The SensorDAQ only sends a fraction of the data it receives to the screen.
-Your students will have to time their release of the cart with data updates on the screen to see results. - 4.
+Your students will have to stop the data acquisition to freeze the screen to see results. - 4.
 It is important for the students to be consistent about which peak they measure on the potential difference vs. time graph.
 They should also be careful to make sure they get the desired structure fully on the screen in order to accurately measure the peak height.